journalctl -S '2025-05-30 11:00' --grep 'ELF' mei 30 11:00:25 node5.example.com kernel: [33B blob data] mei 30 11:05:30 node5.example.com kernel: [33B blob data] mei 30 11:10:41 node5.example.com kernel: [33B blob data]

 Conclusions

-The conclusions we draw from the above are:
+The conclusions I draw from the above are:

 - you should test your regular expressions on exaggerated (larger) datasets instead of assuming, and

-- before you try to optimize your sed regular expressions you may want to consider a different regular expression engine instead.
+- before you try to optimize your regular expressions you may want to consider a different regular expression engine instead,

 2025-03-15 - sed / remove line feeds / csv